 4. Are there contraindications for Tabit?
 What about Herxheimer reactions (die-off)?

 5. Should I use Tanalbit or Viracin?
 When should I use them together?

 Plant tannins are water soluble, polyphenolic compounds.
 They are categorized as either hydrolyzable or condensed.
 Tannins have astringent and antioxidant-activity properties and are renowned for their protective qualities.
 Plant tannins give the bitter taste to black teas and are a significant component of Redwood Tree bark, giving it its distinct red color.
 The reason why redwood tree bark is so popular for use in outdoor decks and outdoor furniture is that it is preserved by its high tannin content.

 Are Tannins safe?

 Yes.
 Tabit contains condensed tannins.
-These condensed tannins actually have remarkable antioxidant activity properties and are not absorbed by the body which means that they work on the lining of the GI to help in its repair.
+These condensed tannins actually have remarkable antioxidant activity properties and are not absorbed by the body which means that they support the lining of the GI to help in its health.
 Tannins taken as a dietary supplement, drunk as teas or in wine, eaten in fruits or food have been shown to exhibit significant antioxidant activity.